Gravity as the Source of Curvature, not curvature as the source of gravity

 7. How This Differs—Without Opposition

-PEI does not aim to dismantle existing theories.
+PRI does not aim to dismantle existing theories.

 Instead, it offers a reframing: